Oahu Dream Weddings Tips & Advice

 Product Delivery:

 - All products including, bouquet, lei, floral hairpieces, cake, toast, site decorations, etc., will be delivered to the ceremony site only.
-We do not do deliveries to hotels or other locations.

 Attire:

 - Check out your dress, shirts, pants, shoes, etc. the days before and have it hanging and ready for you.
 Ironing or steaming a dress just before the ceremony is not a good idea.
+We've got stories LOL.

 Footwear: